Sopapilla

 Health Benefits

-- Contains small amounts of protein from wheat flour
+- Provides small amounts of essential minerals from enriched flour

 Buying Guide